tdwg/vocab/documentation-specification.md

 **3.2.4 Language**

 All normative content must be in English. ~~Translations of normative documents may be included in the standard but the translations must be treated as informative documents.~~ [This was copied from the earlier specification.
 Do we really want to say that translations may be "included in the standard"?
 That would imply that creating additional translations would require amending the standard.
-Is that what we really want???]
+Is that what we really want???
+I think not.]
 Translations of normative documents are encouraged but will be treated as ancillary documents that are not included in the standard.

 **3.3 Archiving of documents**